HazyResearch/deepdive/doc/example-spouse.md

 *_Note the distinction between extraction of facts and mentions of facts.
 In this tutorial, we do the latter, however DeepDive supports further downstream methods for tackling the former task in a principled manner._

+Whenever something isn't clear, you can always refer to [the complete example code at `examples/spouse/`](../examples/spouse/) that contains everything shown in this document.

 ## 0. Preparation
-First of all, make sure that DeepDive has been [installed](http://deepdive.stanford.edu/doc/basics/installation.html).
+First of all, make sure that [DeepDive has been installed](installation.md).

 Next, DeepDive will store all data—input, intermediate, output, etc.—in a relational database;
 currently, Postgres, Greenplum, and MySQL are supported, however Greenplum or Postgres are strongly recommended.
-To set the location of this database, we need to configure a URL in the `db.url` file, e.g.:
+To set the location of this database, we need to configure a URL in the [`db.url` file](../examples/spouse/db.url), e.g.:

 ```bash
 echo "postgresql://$USER@$HOSTNAME:5432/deepdive_spouse_$USER" >db.url